kelvingakuo/fycharts/README.md

 |br |de |gb |il |mt |pe |sk |global|

 ## ABOUT DATES <a id = "dates"></a>
-The start date of the range you"re interested in, is very specific for each chart.
+The start date of the range you're interested in, is very specific for each chart.
 If you enter an invalid date, you'll be prompted with a list of suggestions and given a choice whether to use fycharts' suggestion or your own.

 *If using multithreading to run multiple functions, the prompt comes up but is non-blocking.
 You can still respond*